(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Unpacking Ante-hoc Interpretability

 Explainees have become the key consideration when designing XAI systems, making it pertinent to ask ``Explainable to whom and in what situation?'' before choosing a suitable technique~\cite{keenan2023mind}.
 Such deliberations are commonplace with respect to the type of an explanation -- e.g., counterfactual or feature importance -- its presentation medium -- e.g., textual or visual -- and the complexity of information it communicates -- e.g., human-understandable features or their unintelligible embeddings~\cite{small2023helpful}.
-They are also relevant to post-hoc methods since each tool can construct an explanation of arbitrary disposition given that it operates independently of a predictive model.
+They are also relevant to post-hoc methods since each tool can construct an explanation of an arbitrary disposition given that it operates independently of a predictive model.
 For ante-hoc interpretability, however, such considerations are limited since we tend to lack the agency to adapt an explanation to a particular scenario given that it is sourced directly from a predictive model.
-This curtails the range of explainees who can understand how the predictive model in question operates, possibly impeding the adoption of inherently transparent data-driven systems.
+This state of affairs curtails the range of explainees who can understand how the predictive model in question operates, possibly impeding the adoption of inherently transparent data-driven systems.
 Some of these problems arise because \emph{ante-hoc interpretability} is an ambiguous and overloaded concept that, due to its context-dependent nature, lacks a precise and widely-accepted definition, leading to a multitude of its subjective conceptualisations.

 To address the aforementioned issues and support adoption of ante-hoc interpretability in high-stakes domains, we investigate the implicit set of properties encompassed by this notion.
-First, in Section~\ref{sec:ante-hoc}, we explore the distinction between ante- and post-hoc explainability.
-We show, among other things, that inherent transparency of a model may not suffice to engender understanding in explainees, which can necessitate additional processing of the model's structure, thus blurring the line separating these two types of explainability.
+First, in Section~\ref{sec:ante-hoc}, we explore the characterisation of and distinction between ante- and post-hoc XAI techniques.
+We show, among other things, that inherent transparency of a model may not suffice to engender understanding in explainees, which can necessitate additional processing of the model's structure, thus blurring the line separating these two types of XAI approaches.
 For example, a decision tree is transparent, but its interpretability depends on its small size (given technical understanding of its operation and familiarity with the data domain); to restore interpretability to a large tree we can process its structure to extract parsimonious decision rules.